alanng10/Tool/Docue/a.md

 The word has spell.

-The word first letter "T" refers to Thin Any.
+The word first letter "T" refers to Thin Animi.

 The word second letter "o" refers to operate diret.